 By Josiah Neuman CMT, CDT

 These dogs will end up in shelters, at the pound, or put to sleep (euthanized).
-In most cases these dogs are surrendered due to problematic behavioral issues that can easily be addressed.
+In most cases, these dogs are surrendered due to problematic behavioral issues that can easily be addressed.

-The majority of these behaviors can range from chewing up shoes, poor etiquette (jumping up on people), or the not so house broken dog.
-At times Neuman K-9 Academy is the 'end of the road' for these dogs and the goal is to unglue these bad habits (quickly!).
-In this article I am going to explain exactly how we do it.
-There are four things we establish or introduce to build a well behaved canine.
+The majority of these behaviors can range from chewing up shoes, poor etiquette (jumping up on people), or the not-so-house broken dog.
+At times, Neuman K-9 Academy is the "end of the road" for these dogs and the goal is to unglue these bad habits (quickly!).

+Below, I am going to explain exactly how we do it.
+There are four things we establish or introduce to build a well-behaved canine.

 1. Crate Training

 Crate training is at the top of the list for good reason.
 It is essential for house-breaking a dog, preventing destructive behavior,

 and a means of giving your dog a 'safe place' to relax or sleep.

 Socializing a dog is more than taking it to the same park, to meet the same people, to play with the same dogs.

 But even worse are unsocial dogs who cannot go out and experience life and a trip to the vet office each year.
 For them, socialization

 becomes a bigger and bigger issue.